-Some will say that the clear part is not important.
-Here’s the information I’ve gotten from Five Star Chemicals on that: “The cloudy solution could be okay, but it could be bad.
+Years ago, I received this information from Five Star Chemicals: “The cloudy solution could be okay, but it could be bad.
 The cloudiness is the surfactant coming out of solution.
 It has reacted, or is reacting with the metals in the water.
 I don’t know if it is still good, because I don’t know how much surfactant has reacted.
 I error on the side of caution and suggest that you don’t even mess with it.
 Use DI water.”

-Testing Star San effectiveness involves two things… Crystal clear solution and pH under 3.
-The crystal clear part is straightforward.
-The pH question involves using either a pH meter [pH tag] or strips.
-I wanted to find pH strips that work well for this task.
+Testing pH question involves using either a pH meter or strips.
+The pH meter option is straightforward [See: Amazon’s Best Sellers in Lab pH Meters]. pH Meters can be costly and do require calibration, maintenance and, eventually, replacement.
+Because of that, I wanted to find pH strips that work well for this task.
 I ended up trying a few different styles and manufacturers before finding strips that I think work well.

 This is a straightforward thing to do.
-The biggest trick is finding pH indicator strips that work well.
-I was looking for something that had a key with a reading right at 3 and was easy to read and use.
+The biggest trick is finding pH indicator strips that work well, have a test point at 3.5 pH and are easy to read.
 Hydrion Pro pH Strips catalog #9200 fit the bill.

 This is a Top Post!
 See: All Top Posts

 Make sure the components you use are compatible and rated for your intended application.
 Contact manufacturer with questions about suitability or a specific application.
 Always read and follow manufacturer directions. toppost:starsanph tag:tpr rs:6